Dieter Schneider (lyricist)

-Dieter Schneider is a German lyricist, specialising in Schlager music.
+Dieter Schneider (10 March 1937 – 22 September 2023) was a German lyricist, specialising in Schlager music.
 By many criteria he was the most successful lyricist in the German Democratic Republic between 1955, when he wrote his first song-text, and 1990.
 Since 1990 his work has been less to the fore, even though during the years of division a number of his songs became popular with Schlager fans in the west.

 Biography

 An orphan in wartime

 Dieter Schneider was born in Berlin-Weißensee in 1937.
 His mother's identity is not known.
 The first year of his life was spent in the Stephanusstift orphanage.
 After a year a foster family was found for him.
 However, at the end of the summer of 1939, war broke out and his foster parents, convinced that they would be unable to support the infant through another war, "gave him back".
 Over the next few years much of his upbringing was disruptively institutionalised.
 He worked his way through the usual childhood illnesses, spending much of the war period in hospital.
 There was no scope, under the circumstances, for structured convalescence or restorative procedures.
 One of the diseases he underwent was the Spinal Polio which has left him physically handicapped.
 By 1945, when the war ended, he was an inmate at the Evangelical Johannes Orphanage in Berlin-Spandau, where he witnessed the destructive final months of the fighting and the arrival of the Soviet troops.
 But he had survived.
 The foster mother who had given him up in 1939 had also survived and now came looking for him.
 Having found him, she took him back into her home.
 Their walk across Berlin from Spandau to Weißensee took them through the heart of what had been a city.
 The boy had passed through his eighth birthday a few weeks earlier: memories of what he saw as he walked with his foster mother across the city would remain with him for the rest of his life.
 During the immediate post-war period there was no possibility of attending a school, but he learned to read and write, partly on his own and partly with the help of an uncle who was progressively losing his sight.
 Little Dieter used to read the newspaper to his uncle: the arrangement suited both of them.
 He was able to enroll at school locally in the fourth year, which under normal circumstances would have corresponded with 1948, the year of his eleventh birthday.
 It was immediately clear that he was different from the other children, presumably through some combination of his natural inclinations and his physical difficulties following Polio.
 While the others played outside or took part in "physical education" / gymnastics classes, Dieter stayed in the class room and worked on composing his first verses.